gemesa/phantom-pass/docs/src/4-string-rc4-encryption.md

 # String RC4 encryption

 An LLVM pass that replaces C strings with RC4-encrypted versions and decrypts them at runtime.
 The decrypted string is stored in the original encrypted global variable.
+The pass automatically calls the decrypt function before the string is used.

+Known limitations:
+- only [C strings](https://llvm.org/doxygen/classllvm_1_1ConstantDataSequential.html#aecff3ad6cfa0e4abfd4fc9484d973e7d) are supported at this time
+- the decrypted strings are not re-encrypted after use, meaning they stay unencrypted in the memory
+- the RC4 key (`"MySecretKey"`) is hardcoded into the binary

 The source code is available [here](https://github.com/gemesa/phantom-pass/tree/main/src/4-string-rc4-encryption).